 Moral High Ground Project

-Check out our signature activity, our Moral High Ground Fund
+Check out our signature activity, our Moral High Ground Fund,

-to help poor women pay for abortions, and
+the only one in the country, to help poor women pay for abortions, and

 to support gays and other groups victimized by religion-based laws.

 No trinkets, mugs, or t-shirts — just things to satisfy your mind.

 Katha Pollitt, The Nation, August 18-25, 2014.